2024-11-05

 the biggest slowdown i have experienced when programming in c versus other languages comes from having to be more specific:

-• specific with types - each function implementation works only for the exact type combinations it was defined for. functions that process uint32 and uint64 need two full separate definitions, float and uint functions may not be easily macro templated because of low-level details. macro templating with preprocessor syntax needs distracting line escaping
+• specific with types - each function implementation works only for the exact type combinations it was defined for. functions that process uint32 and uint64 need two full separate definitions, float and uint functions may not be easily macro templated because of low-level details. macro templating with preprocessor syntax needs distracting line-escapes

 • specific in what is done - more low-level options, more possible variation, more performance implications

-• more has to be done. for example, declaration, allocation, deallocation, initialization, etc, but this fine grained control may be worth the cost
+• more has to be done. for example, declaration, allocation, deallocation, initialization, etc, but this fine-grained control may be worth the cost